adafruit/Adafruit_Learning_System_Guides/BLE_Colorific/README.md

 ## Adafruit BLE_Colorific
 Simple Python script to control a Smart Bulb Colorific!
 Bluetooth Low Energy light bulb.

+NOTE: This is Python, not CircuitPython code - CircuitPython pylint checks are skipped.

 This code was formerly at https://github.com/adafruit/BLE_Colorific - this has now been archived.

 If you are looking to make changes/additions, please use the GitHub Issues and Pull Request mechanisms.